lingo-iitgn/commentator/README.md

     conn_str = "mongodb+srv://<username>:<password>@cluster0.stlpmgf.mongodb.net/?retryWrites=true&w=majority"

 e.
+Set the database name:

+> If you want to Change or modify to a specific database, update this line in `app.py`:

+    database = client['sentences_EMNLP24']

+Replace 'sentences_EMNLP24' with your preferred database name as needed.

+f.
 Running the local server

     python app.py
     OR